rudderlabs/rudderstack-docs/destinations/appcenter.md

 ---
-description: Step-by-step guide to send your event data from RudderStack to Appcenter
+description: Step-by-step guide to send your event data from RudderStack to App Center
 ---

-# Appcenter
+# App Center

-[Appcenter](https://appcenter.ms/) lets you automate and manage the lifecycle of your iOS, Android, Windows, and macOS apps.
-Ship apps more frequently, at higher-quality, and with greater confidence.
-Connect your repo and within minutes automate your builds, test on real devices in the cloud, distribute apps to beta testers, and monitor real-world usage with crash and analytics data.
-All in one place.
+[App Center](https://appcenter.ms/) is Microsoft's cross-platform build automation and management platform that lets you seamlessly manage your app's lifecycle.
+With App Center, you can easily manage and automate your builds, effectively test your apps in the cloud, and monitor their real-time usage with the help of crash data and analytics.

-RudderStack supports sending your event data to Appcenter from our native web SDKs, to help you understand your customers better.
+RudderStack lets you send your event data to App Center via its native web SDKs.

 ## Getting Started

-Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by Appcenter.
+Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by App Center.
 Please refer the following table to do so:

 | **Connection Mode** | **Web** | **Mobile**    | **Server** |
 | :------------------ | :------ | :------------ | :--------- |